Architecture of Belgrade: Modernity

 During the 17th century many of the Serbian Orthodox Churches that were built in Belgrade took all the characteristics of Baroque churches built in the Austrian administered regions where Serbs lived.
 The churches usually had a bell tower, and a single nave building with the iconostasis inside the church covered with Renaissance-style paintings.
 These churches can mostly be found in Zemun.

 The 19th century was a time of development of Serbian nationalism, which sought to develop a "national style" in architecture too, in line with national romanticism ideas.
 Within the broader movement of historicism, in parallel to neoclassical architecture, Serbia saw the development in particular of a Byzantine Revival architecture style.

 In the 19th century the city completely transformed from an oriental town to the contemporary architecture of the time, with influences from neoclassicism, romanticism and academic art.
-Serbian architects took over the development from the foreign builders in the late 19th century, producing the National Theatre, Stari Dvor, St. Michael's Cathedral and later, in the early 20th century, the House of the National Assembly and National Museum of Serbia, influenced by Art Nouveau.
-Elements of Neo-Byzantine architecture are present in buildings such as the Vuk Foundation House, the Old Post Office in Kosovska street, and sacral architecture, such as St. Mark's Church (based on the Gracanica monastery), and the Temple of Saint Sava.
+Serbian architects took over the development from the foreign builders in the late 19th century, producing the National Theatre, Stari Dvor, Cathedral of Saint Archangel Michael and later, in the early 20th century, the House of the National Assembly and National Museum of Serbia, influenced by Art Nouveau.
+Elements of Neo-Byzantine architecture are present in buildings such as the Vuk Foundation House, the Old Post Office in Kosovska street, and sacral architecture, such as Church of Saint Mark and the Church of Saint Sava.